TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Discussion and conclusion

 \subsection{Resolved kinematics}

 The main limitation of the resolved velocity dispersion measurement comes from the proximity and brightness of image A to the lens galaxy.
-Nevertheless, by subtracting the quasar images, we were able to extract spectra from 3 concentric bins with SNR > 14 $\AA^{-1}$.
-Using state-of-the-art methodology to constrain the effect of stellar template fitting hyperparameters (polynomial degrees and stellar template libraries), we provide the velocity dispersion measurement in each bin.
-We ensured the robustness of these measurements against different spectral and spatial masks and prove that the lens is a slow rotator (see Appendix \ref{app:slowrotator}).
+Nevertheless, by subtracting the quasar images, we were able to extract spectra from three concentric bins with S/N > 14 $\AA^{-1}$.
+Using state-of-the-art methodology to constrain the effect of stellar template fitting hyperparameters (polynomial degrees and stellar template libraries), we provided the velocity dispersion measurement in each bin.
+We ensured the robustness of these measurements against different spectral and spatial masks and proved that the lens is a slow rotator (see Appendix \ref{app:slowrotator}).
 The latter justifies the use of spherically aligned JAM for the kinematic modelling.